Tariffs, the stock market and the working class

 Unfortunately, the falling stock market also affects workers whose pension funds and personal savings are invested in stocks and bonds.
 When a pension fund loses a lot of value, pensions and/or retiree health care could be cut.
 Individual retirement accounts (IRAs) typically lose value when the stock market takes a nosedive.
 This means a double hit for retired workers who are also worried about their Social Security income.

 The $6.6 trillion loss on Wall Street represents wealth — speculated surplus value — that was created by the working class.
 Yet somehow the working class is facing layoffs for those working and loss of income for retired workers.
-This is income they worked for all their lives — their personal savings or their pensions — which is legally understood to be deferred wages.
+This is income they worked for all their lives — their personal savings or their pensions.
+Pensions are legally understood to be deferred wages.

 Tariffs are bad for the working class in another way.
 They set workers in different countries against one another, where they are led to blame each other for “stealing our jobs.”
 But the only way to win against the ruling class is through a global, united, class-wide movement.
 What’s needed is international, working-class solidarity.